-This deliverable contains the initial SPARTA roadmap.
-The roadmap comprises challenges that were identified in collaboration with SPARTA partners.
+This deliverable contains the updated SPARTA roadmap.
+It provides a description of both the purpose of the roadmap and the process that governs its development.
+The present version of the roadmap comprises challenges that were identified in collaboration with SPARTA partners.
 The main challenges form the four main SPARTA Program challenges: T-SHARK, CAPE, HAII-T, and SAFAIR.
 Further challenges are grouped into transversal challenges that mainly focus on "cybersecurity education and training" as well as "certification organization and support" challenges and are covered by other SPARTA work packages.
 The final set of challenges included in the SPARTA roadmap comprises emerging challenges; the SPARTA consortium members believe that these emerging challenges will become relevant for the EU in the future.
 The roadmap summarizes these challenges in a timeline that defines short-, mid-, and long-term goals that are required to complete the challenges.

 The comprehensive approach of creating the SPARTA roadmap involves not only research topics, but also topics that focus on certification and education.
-Furthermore, in addition to technology, we take into account industrial, social, and economic aspects.
+Furthermore, in addition to technology, we consider industrial, social, and economic aspects.
 We make special consideration of benefits for the EU and its strategic autonomy.
 The first steps towards creating the roadmap incorporated a thorough collection of more than 60 seed challenges that became the basis for the four SPARTA Programs.
 Each Program further subdivides the crystallized goals into a set of sub-challenges, some of them being addressed in SPARTA.
 We further include long-term challenges that align the programs with aspects of education and certification.
 Moreover, we isolated long-term challenges for education and training as well as certification and incorporate those within the initial roadmap.

-During the creation of this initial roadmap, we took into consideration the already existing roadmapping efforts at national and international levels in Europe.
+The present document is an updated version of the initial Sparta roadmap.
+During the creation of the initial roadmap, we took into consideration the already existing roadmap efforts at national and international levels in Europe.
 This allowed us to identify that the considered national cybersecurity roadmaps did not cover specific technologies, vertical sectors, and research domains of the JRC taxonomy.
 For instance, research domains, including "theoretical foundations", "identity and access management", and "network and distributed systems" were covered only partially or not at all by the EU states represented among SPARTA partners.
 The same applies to the technologies covering "operating systems", "pervasive systems", "vehicular systems", and "hardware technology".
 Finally, the sectors regarding "audiovisual and media", "digital infrastructure", "maritime", "nuclear", "public safety", and "supply chain" as well show a lack of consideration.
 These findings help us to identify topics that were collectively disregarded in the past and thus potentially open up new directions.